 In May 2014, the FASB issued Accounting Standard Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), which will supersede the revenue recognition requirements in FASB ASC Topic 605 - Revenue Recognition.
 The guidance in ASU 2014-09 clarifies the principles for recognizing revenue and improves financial reporting by creating a common revenue standard for U.S. GAAP and International Financial Reporting Standards.
-ASU 2014-09 is effective for interim and annual reporting periods beginning after December 15, 2016.
-However, the FASB, in its April 1, 2015 meeting, proposed to defer the effective date of the ASU 2014-09 by one year.
-Based on the proposal, public entities could elect to defer implementation of ASU 2014-09 to interim and annual periods beginning after December 15, 2017.
-Additionally, the FASB proposed to permit early adoption of the standard but not before the original effective date, i.e. annual periods beginning after December 15, 2016.
-The FASB expects to issue an accounting standard update during the second quarter of 2015.
+In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, to defer the effective date of ASU 2014-09 by one year.
+Public entities can now elect to defer implementation of ASU 2014-09 to interim and annual periods beginning after December 15, 2017.
+Additionally, ASU 2015-14 permits early adoption of the standard but not before the original effective date, i.e. annual periods beginning after December 15, 2016.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 We are in the process of evaluating the impact that ASU 2014-09 will have on our consolidated financial statements and associated disclosures, and have not yet selected a transition method.

 In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30) to simplify the presentation of debt issuance costs.
 The amendments in this update require that debt issuance costs related to a recognized debt liability are presented in the balance sheet as a direct deduction from the carrying value of that debt liability.
 ASU 2015-03 is effective for interim and annual periods beginning after December 15, 2015 on a retrospective basis with early adoption allowed.
+Additionally, in the third quarter of 2015, the FASB issued an amendment to this update to simplify the presentation of debt issuance costs to include line-of-credit arrangements.
 We plan to adopt the amendments in the fourth quarter of 2015.
-The adoption of the ASU 2015-03 would have had an effect of a reduction in other assets and long-term debt, net of current portion of \$142.9 million and \$137.8 million as of December 31, 2014 and March 31, 2015, respectively.
+The adoption of ASU 2015-03 would have had an effect of a reduction in each of other assets and long-term debt, net of current portion of \$142.9 million and \$127.3 million as of December 31, 2014 and September 30, 2015, respectively.